 The regulations in this guide are taken from Louisiana Office of Motor Vehicles (OMV) materials, and they may change at any time.
 For official state regulations, please consult http://omv.dps.state.la.us.

 You must have at least 30 days left on your immigration document.
 You must also have one of the following:

 You will need to attend a driving school and take a 14-hour pre-licensing course.
+Before taking the course, you will have to go to the OMV and get a Temporary Instructional Permit.
 The course is 6 hours of class time and 8 hours of driving time, and the driving time is usually broken up into four 2-hour sessions.
 The school will provide the vehicle for the driving time, and some schools will pick you up at home.
 The average price for the course is about $400, and many schools can also provide the driving skills test for an additional $40.

 A few driving schools are listed below, but you may find others online.
 OISS does not endorse any driving school, so make sure you ask questions before paying any fees.
 For example, ask if they are familiar with license requirements for internationals, and ask how long it will take to complete the entire course.
 Some schools will provide the 6 hours of class time but make you wait to take the driving time, and you want to avoid this.

 Gather all the items below before you visit the OMV:

 When you visit the OMV you will take a number and wait for service.
 Wait times can take many hours, so be patient and bring books or something to occupy your time while you wait.